 Daycare providers that allow children to be harmed may face civil liability.
 According a study completed by the Center for American Progress, a large percentage of children under the age of five are enrolled in organized child care.
 All parents in Georgia that leave their children under the care of a daycare are entitled to have their children competently and safely cared for.
 If children are harmed due to the negligence or intentional actions of a daycare or daycare employee, they are entitled to compensation for their harm.

-The attorneys at Joel Williams Law, LLC, help victims of daycare negligence get the compensation they deserve.
-If your child has been harmed while in the care of a daycare, call Joel Williams Law, LLC, to discuss your case today at (404) 389-1035.
+The attorneys at Williams Elleby, help victims of daycare negligence get the compensation they deserve.
+If your child has been harmed while in the care of a daycare, call Williams Elleby, to discuss your case today at 833-LEGALGA.

 Types of Claims

 Daycares have a duty to provide a safe environment for children, to properly supervise children, to adequately vet employees and others that are allowed onto the premises, and to attend to any immediate needs that children have.
 A failure of a daycare to do any of these can lead to a claim against them.
 The main theories of liability that could be applicable in a claim against a daycare include:

 • Negligence.
 Negligence occurs when there is any failure of a daycare to uphold a reasonable standard of care in the operation of the daycare.

 • Negligent supervision.
 The most common type of negligence claim made against a daycare is negligent supervision.
 When a child is harmed because they were not supervised and some foreseeable accident occurred as a result, a negligent supervision claim can be made.